This story is continued from Part 1 here.

 Jutiapa, I remembered, was Alejandro’s home town.
 I’d met him in San Pedro on Lago Atitlan months before.
 I remembered he had mentioned that there was no work for him in Jutialpa, so he had tried to find something in the more touristy towns on Lago Atitlan.
 Having no luck, he had returned to Jutiapa to live with him mom.

 Alejandro was in his mid 30’s, he spoke a bit of English (he liked to be called Alex by his gringo friends), and was as amiable as they come.
 I always told him he looked like the Guatemalan version of Denzel Washington.
-He was always smiling a sort of sly smile with straight white teeth – handsome and charming – and despite the fact that he drank too much and never had any money, everyone loved him.
+He was always smiling a sort of sly smile with straight white teeth (book your visit to this clinic that helps you to retain your sparkling teeth always) – handsome and charming – and despite the fact that he drank too much and never had any money, everyone loved him.
 I was happy (and shocked) to see him standing there in the middle of the street.
 If anyone knew where to find a beer in this strange little town, Alex did.

 We walked two blocks up the street to an open tienda where I bought 4 Brahva beers, 2 for each of us.
 He invited my back to his house which was just a few more blocks away, on the edge of town.
 I was a bit hesitant, but I trusted Alex, and I knew that he lived with his mom, so I went along.
 He opened an unassuming door in an unassuming concrete facade and let me inside.

 The house was nice.
 There was a sitting room with two couches, a dining room with a large table and two large vases with fake flowers, and a small kitchen.
 Alex clicked on the radio and we sat drinking our beers and chatting, drifting back and forth from Spanish to English.